-- ✓ Currently Bangladesh Bank prescribed Minimum Capital Adequacy Ratio (MCR) is 10%, whereas as on December 2020 the CRAR of the bank was 12.52%. - ✓ During the same period Minimum Capital Requirement (MCR) of the bank was BDT 829.94 crore (solo basis) and eligible capital was BDT 1039.12 crore; i.e. the bank hold BDT 209.18 crore surplus capital.
+- ✓ Currently the Bangladesh Bank prescribed Minimum Capital Adequacy Ratio (MCR) is 10%, whereas as on December 2022 the CRAR of the bank was 12.44%. - ✓ During the same period Minimum Capital Requirement (MCR) of the bank was BDT 1544.93 crore (solo basis) and eligible capital was BDT 1922.13 crore; i.e. the bank held BDT 377.20 crore surplus capital.

-Reduction of Capital Requirement through increasing Rated Clients:
+Reduction of Capital Requirement through increasing the number of Rated Clients:

-As per Basel-III norms capital adequacy i.e. buffer capital is a must for banks to protect the unexpected losses against the risk profile and future business growth of the bank.
-Under the Standardized Approach of the RBCA guidelines of Basel-III, counterparties credit rating are determined on the basis of risk profile assessed by the External Credit Assessment Institutions (ECAIs) duly recognized by Bangladesh Bank to derive risk-weights of exposures under the portfolio of claims.
+As per Basel-III norms capital adequacy i.e. maintaining buffer capital is compulsory for banks to absorb any possible financial loss arising from the financial activities and unexpected market conditions.
+Under the Standardized Approach of the RBCA guidelines of Basel-III, counterparties credit rating is determined on the basis of risk profile assessed by the External Credit Assessment Institutions (ECAIs) duly recognized by Bangladesh Bank to derive risk-weights of exposures under the portfolio of claims.
 According to the guideline, the rated exposures of a bank will reduce the Risk Weights and the regulatory capital requirement as well as create the room to expand the business of the bank.
 This will also enable the bank to assess the creditworthiness of the borrowers as well, to an acceptable level.

-To withstand these challenges, the Board of Directors & the Senior Management of the bank emphasized rigorously round the year 2020 on corporate borrowers credit rating to lower our risk profile as well as to reduce the capital requirement of the bank.
-Accordingly, the Risk Management Division (RMD), CRO along with the branches has taken all-out efforts to increase the number of corporate borrower's and SME borrower's exposures rated.
-They are constantly taking the initiatives through guidance of the Senior Management; series of meetings, correspondence, awareness program with the allied concerns i.e. branches of the bank & ECAIs.
-As a result of strong persuasion & drive, significant number of rated clients increased in the year 2020.
+The Board of Directors & the Senior Management, agreed with the decisions taken in the BRMC, ERMC and SRP Committee on achieving the highest possible rated exposure in 2022 as would lower our risk profile as well as reduce the capital requirement of the bank.
+Accordingly, the Risk Management Division (RMD), Credit Risk Management Division(CRMD), Special Asset Management Division(SAMD) and Credit Administration Department (CAD) along with the DMD & CRO and the branch managers made an all-out effort to increase the number of rated corporate borrowers and SME borrowers throughout 2022.
+The respective divisions and branches constantly took initiatives through guidance of the Senior Management; which were then disclosed and discussed in a series of meetings, correspondence, and awareness programs with the allied concerns i.e. branches of the bank & ECAIs.
+As a result of strong persuasion & motivation, the number of rated clients increased in the year 2022 from 2021.